Updated February 2016

 Fieldwork and Risk Assessment Procedure

 In order to carry out fieldwork, students must apply for and be granted Leave to Work Away from Cambridge.
+You must apply for LTWA for all absences over 2 weeks.

 It is very important that the University has a record of where you are when not in Cambridge.
 For those students sponsored under Tier 4, it is absolutely essential.